jeyakumaridrive/load-balancer/README.md

 - `redis server`

-Added nginx configuration file with there listener ports 8000,8001 and 8002.please add these config in nginx.
+Added nginx configuration file with three listener ports 8000,8001 and 8002.please add these config in nginx.

 Run app with port example: (preferred ports to use 8000,8001 and 8002 according to nginx config)